 - Add in the egg, egg yolk & vanilla.
 Beat until well combined.

 - In a separate medium bowl, whisk together the flour, baking powder & salt.

-- Roll to a 1/4 inch thickness.
-Cut using your desired cookie cutters and place the cookies on the prepared tray.
+- Roll to a ¼ inch thickness.
+Cut using your desired cookie cutters.
+Use an offset spatula to lift the cookies off the surface and place the cookies on the prepared tray.
 If you are decorating with sprinkles, this is when you would sprinkle your cookies.

 - Allow to cool on the pan for 5 minutes and transfer to a baking rack to finish cooling.
 Decorate as desired.

 The Best Rolling Pin for Cut Out CookiesBuy Now →

 KitchenAid Hand Mixer 9 Speed with Soft StartBuy Now →

 Recipe by Owlbbaking.com

 This recipe will yield about 35, 3-4" cookies.